dotnet/machinelearning/docs/code/IDataViewImplementation.md

 probably obvious what this mean, but specifically:

-The cursor as returned through `GetRowCursor` (with perhaps an identically constructed `IRandom` instance) in any iteration should return the same number of rows on all calls, and with the same values at each row.
+The cursor as returned through `GetRowCursor` (with perhaps an identically constructed `System.Random` instance) in any iteration should return the same number of rows on all calls, and with the same values at each row.

 Why is this important?
 Many machine learning algorithms require multiple